-Le Saint-Germain: A Closely Guarded Secret Recipe
+Le Saint-Germain: My Copycat Recipe

-See much more on this cake and the sweet specialities in my online Saint-Germain-en-Laye Chocolate & Pastry Tour.
+See much more on this cake and the sweet specialities

 Gluten Free French Almond Cake